clojure-emacs/clojure-ts-mode/README.md

 ### Upgrading tree-sitter grammars

-To reinstall or upgrade TreeSitter grammars, you can execute:
+To reinstall or upgrade Tree-sitter grammars, you can execute:

 ```emacs-lisp
 M-x clojure-ts-reinstall-grammars